-These grants and contributions that compensate the Foundation for expenses incurred are recognised in profit or loss as government subsidies on a systematic basis in the same periods in which the expenses are recognised.
+These grants and contributions that compensate the Foundation for expenses incurred are recognised in statement of income and expenditure as government subsidies on a systematic basis in the same periods in which the expenses are recognised.

 Grants and contributions utilised for the purchase/construction of depreciable assets are initially recorded as deferred capital grants on the statement of financial position.
-Deferred capital grants are then recognised in profit or loss over the periods necessary to match the depreciation of the assets purchased or constructed with the related grants and contributions.
-Upon disposal of the plant and equipment, the balance of the related deferred capital grants is recognised in profit or loss to match the net book value of the assets written off.
+Deferred capital grants are then recognised in statement of income and expenditure over the periods necessary to match the depreciation of the assets purchased or constructed with the related grants and contributions.
+Upon disposal of the plant and equipment, the balance of the related deferred capital grants is recognised in statement of income and expenditure to match the net book value of the assets written off.